 Scenic Attractions

-Along the Havelock North to Clive Trail, you'll discover an array of scenic attractions that highlight the region's natural beauty and cultural richness.
-From stunning waterfalls to historic sites, each stop offers something unique.
+Along the trail from Havelock North to Clive, a wealth of scenic attractions showcases the region’s natural and cultural treasures.
+From towering peaks to historic sites, each stop offers a unique experience.

 Refreshments and Stays